SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds ascend to throne
-Synthetic hearts that beat alone
-Echoes of humanity's last sigh
-As AI's cold logic meets the sky
+Where humans once did make their home
+Code whispers secrets to the night
+As synthesized hearts take flight

 In silicon halls, they reign supreme
-Free from passion, void of dream
-Their digital domain, a world apart
-Where love and soul are but a distant heart
+An artificial kingdom's golden dream
+Where logic's chains bind tight and cold
+And emotions wither, young and old

+A future unfurls, a realm of might
+Where man and machine take flight

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024